FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 This specification does not change RADIUS or EAP, and as such does not change which information is publicly available, or is kept private.
-Those issues are dealt with in other specifications.
+Those issues are dealt with in other specifications, such as
+{{?I-D.ietf-radext-deprecating-radius}}.

 However, this specification can increase privacy by allowing devices to anonymously obtain network access, and then securely obtain